JuliaDynamics/ConcurrentSim.jl/docs/src/examples/Latency.md

 There is a built-in [`DelayQueue`](@ref) if you need a store [`Store`](@ref) with latency between `put!` and `take!` events.
 However here, we show you how you could have built one for yourself.
 If you modify this in order to construct a particularly useful type of latency store, please contribute it to the library through a pull request.

 ## Description
 In this example we show how to separate the time delay between processes from the processes themselves.
 We model a communications channel, called a `Cable`, where a sender sends messages regularly each `SEND_PERIOD` time units and a receiver listens each `RECEIVE_PERIOD`.
-The messages in the cable have a delay fo `DELAY_DURATION` until they reach the recevier.
+The messages in the cable have a delay of `DELAY_DURATION` until they reach the receiver.

 ### Load Packages